-There You Have It – The 5 Things I No Longer Do Since Becoming A Mom
+There It Is – The 5 Things I No Longer Do Since Becoming A Mom

 The things I no longer do since becoming a mom may sound trivial, and quite frankly they are in the grand scheme of things.

 A baby fills a place in your heart you never knew was empty!

 I wouldn’t mind never doing any of these things again.
 My little one is worth giving up these little things for and so much more.
 He entered my life and forever changed it for the better.

 Do you see changes in yourself that make you proud and happy?